 BSS (Hons) in Public Administration

-Faculty: Faculty of Arts & Social Science (FASS)
+Faculty: Faculty of Arts & Social Sciences (FASS)

 Department: Department of Public Administration